farrosalferro/Information_Technology_1/README.md

 # create necessary directories
 mkdir data
 mkdir notebooks/weights
+mkdir notebooks/vggt_features

 # if you want to run vgg notebook, install vgg packages
 cd vggt
 pip install -e .
 ```

 Download the data from the [competition](https://www.kaggle.com/competitions/image-matching-challenge-2025/data) and put it under the `data` directory.

-To run `dino_clustering.ipynb`, please download the DINOv2 weight from Kaggle from this [link](https://www.kaggle.com/models/metaresearch/dinov2/PyTorch/base/1).
+* To run `dino.ipynb`, please download the DINOv2 weight from Kaggle in this [link](https://www.kaggle.com/models/metaresearch/dinov2/PyTorch/base/1).
 Extract the weight and put it under `notebooks/weights` folder.

+* To run `vgg.ipynb`, please download the weight from HuggingFace in this [link](https://huggingface.co/facebook/VGGT-1B).
+Extract the weight and put it under `notebooks/weights` folder.
+Since the extracting the embedding requires lot of VRAM memory, I already extracted it (only the last layer) and put it [here](https://huggingface.co/datasets/farrosalferro24/imc2025_vggt_last_features).
+Please download it and put it inside the `notebooks/vggt_features` folder.

 ## Project Update 1